AequilibraE/qaequilibrae/docs/source/development/softwaredevelopment.rst

 Software Design and requirements
 --------------------------------

-The most important piece of AequilibraE's backend is, without a doubt, `numpy <http://numpy.org>`__.
+The most important piece of AequilibraE's backend is, without a doubt, `NumPy <http://numpy.org>`__.

 Whenever vectorization is not possible through the use of NumPy functions, compiled code is developed in order to accelerate computation.
-All compiled code is written in `Cython <www.cython.org>`_.
+All compiled code is written in `Cython <https://cython.org/>`_.

-AequilibraE also observes a strong requirement of only using libraries that are available in the Python installation used by `QGIS <www.qgis.org>`_ on Windows, as the most important use case of this library is as the computational backend of the AequilibraE GUI for QGIS.
+AequilibraE also observes a strong requirement of only using libraries that are available in the Python installation used by `QGIS <https://qgis.org/en/site/>`_ on Windows, as the most important use case of this library is as the computational backend of the AequilibraE GUI for QGIS.
 This requirement can be relaxed, but it has to be analysed on a base-by-case basis and CANNOT break current workflow within QGIS.

-We have not yet found an ideal source of recommendations for developing AequilibraE, but a good initial take can be found in `this article. <http://www.plosbiology.org/article/info%3Adoi%2F10.1371%2Fjournal.pbio.1001745>`__
+We have not yet found an ideal source of recommendations for developing AequilibraE, but a good initial take can be found in `this article. <http://www.plosbiology.org/article/info%3Adoi%2F10.1371%2Fjournal.pbio.1001745>`_

 Development Install
 -------------------

 As it goes with most Python packages, we recommend using a dedicated virtual environment to develop AequilibraE.

-AequilibraE is currently tested for Python 3.5, 3.6 and 3.7, but we recommend using Python 3.6 for development.
+AequilibraE is currently tested for Python 3.7, 3.8, 3.9 & 3.11, but we recommend using Python 3.9 or 3.10 for development.

 We also assume you are using `PyCharm <https://www.jetbrains.com/pycharm>`_, which is an awesome IDE for Python.